google/bumble/docs/mkdocs/src/apps_and_tools/bench.md

 the other on `usb:1`, and two consoles/terminals.
 We will run a command in each.

 !!! example "GATT Throughput"
-    Using the default mode and role for the Central and Peripheral.
+    Using the default mode and scenario for the Central and Peripheral.

     In the first console/terminal:
     ```